cosmostatschool/MACSS2017/README.md

 To install git follow the instructions in here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

+If you are planning on making commits to this repository, please read the next;
+if not, please skip to **

 To have this repository locally on your computer first you have to make an account.
 After that, open your terminal and type: